Imaginaries in equicharacteristic zero henselian fields: Introduction

 \subsection{Obstructions arising from the residue field}

-In \cite{HilRid-EIAKE}, Hils and the first author assume the value group to be definably complete --- this only allows divisible ordered abelian groups and groups elementarily euivalent to \(\Zz\) --- and classify the imaginaries that might arise.
-This includes the imaginaries of the residue field \(\k\), which might be arbitrarily complicated, but also linearly twisted versions.
+When the residue field is not algebraically closed, new obstructions arise.
+The residue field itself can have non-trivial imaginaries, but it might also induce linearly twisted imaginaries on interpretable \(\k\)-vector spaces.

-Given a free rank $n$ $\O$-submodule $R \subseteq K^{n}$, the quotient module $R/\m R$ is a $\k$-vector space of dimension $n$, on which \(\k\) induces a non-trivial structure.
-Once we name a basis, $R/\m R$ is definably isomorphic to $\k^{n}$, but without that basis, imaginaries of \(R/\m R\) cannot be identified with imaginaries of \(\k\).
+Let \(R\subseteq K^n\) be a definable \(\O\)-submodule.
+Then the quotient $R/\m R$ is a $\k$-vector space of dimension $d\leq n$, on which \(\k\) induces a non-trivial structure.
+Once we name a basis, $R/\m R$ is definably isomorphic to some $\k^{d}$, and hence imaginaries of $R/\m R$ can be identified with imaginaries of \(\k\); but this identification is not canonical and depends on a choice of basis.

-The structure $(\k, R/\m R)$ can be seen as a structure in the language $\L_{\vect}$ with two sorts: \begin{itemize} \item a field sort $\k$ with the ring language, \item a vector space sort $\Vv$ with the (additive) group language, \item A function $\lambda: \k \times \Vv \rightarrow \Vv$ interpreted as scalar multiplication. \end{itemize}
+The structure $(\k, R/\m R)$ can be seen as a structure in the language $\L_{\vect}$ with two sorts: \begin{itemize} \item a sort for $\k$ with the structure induced by \(K\); \item a vector space sort $\Vv$ with the (additive) group language; \item A function $\lambda: \k \times \Vv \rightarrow \Vv$ interpreted as scalar multiplication. \end{itemize} Given a set $X$ interpretable without parameters in the $\L_{\vect}$-theory of dimension $d$ vector spaces, the interpretable sets \(X^{(\k,R/\m R)}\) have to be accounted for.\footnote{In \cite{HilRid-EIAKE}, it is claimed that it suffices to consider interpretable sets of the form \(V/E\), this claim appears to be incorrect.}